-To be eligible for Step 1, Step 2 CK, and Step 2 CS, you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements, both at the time that you apply for examination and on your test day.
+To be eligible for Step 1 and Step 2 Clinical Knowledge (CK), you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory with an ECFMG note stating it meets ECFMG eligibility requirements, both at the time that you apply for examination and on your test day.
 In addition, the “Graduation Years” in the ECFMG note in your medical school's World Directory listing must be “Current” at the time you apply and on your test day.
 See Medical School Requirements.
 An authorized official of your medical school must certify your current enrollment status; instructions will be provided at the time of application for examination.

-As soon as you graduate and receive your medical diploma, you must send two photocopies of your medical diploma to ECFMG.
+As soon as you graduate and receive your medical diploma, you must submit a copy of your medical diploma to ECFMG.
 See Final Medical Diploma and Transcript in Medical Education Credentials.

-In addition to being currently enrolled as described above, to be eligible for Step 1, Step 2 CK, and Step 2 CS, you must have completed at least two years of medical school.
+In addition to being currently enrolled as described above, to be eligible for Step 1 and Step 2 CK, you must have completed at least two years of medical school.
 This eligibility requirement means that you must have completed the basic medical science component of the medical school curriculum by the beginning of your eligibility period.
-Although you may apply for and take the examinations after completing the basic medical science component of your medical school curriculum, it is recommended that you complete your core clinical clerkships, including actual patient contact, before taking Step 2 CK and Step 2 CS.
+Although you may apply for and take the examinations after completing the basic medical science component of your medical school curriculum, it is recommended that you complete your core clinical clerkships, including actual patient contact, before taking Step 2 CK.

 Important Notes: If your eligibility for an exam changes after you apply but before you take the exam, you are required to inform ECFMG immediately in writing of this change in your status.
 Such notification must be sent to ECFMG’s Applicant Information Services.
 Use the contact information for General Inquiries on the Contact ECFMG page of the ECFMG website.
 Such changes in your eligibility status include, but are not limited to, the following: